grpc/grpc.github.io/docs/quickstart/csharp.md

 ### Rebuild the modified example

-Rebuild the newly modified example just like we first built the original example:
+Rebuild the newly modified example just like we first built the original
+example:

 * With solution Greeter.sln open from Visual Studio, Monodevelop (on Linux) or Xamarin Studio (on Mac OS X)
-* Build the solution
+* Build the solution.

 ### Run!